zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 To get familiar with the automation and deployment flow read the following explanation.

-1. User is editing the ARM template parameters file (1-time edit).
-These parameters values are being used throughout the deployment.
+1. User edits the ARM template parameters file (1-time edit).
+These parameters values are used throughout the deployment.

 2. The ARM template incl. an Azure VM Custom Script Extension which will deploy the the [*Bootstrap.ps1*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_sqlsrv_jumpstart/azure/arm_template/scripts/Bootstrap.ps1) PowerShell Script.
 The script will: